 10 VIPKid Background Ideas

 Many teachers have been successful in finding world maps and US maps at Target during the “Back to School” season.
-However, because I don’t live near a Target, I’ve found some great options on Amazon.
+But, the best options that I’ve found are on Amazon.

-One thing to note is that you want to make sure your map is accurate.
-In other words, don’t just print off a map online without knowing the accuracy.
-(There have been some issues reported to VIPKID about teachers displaying inaccurate Chinese maps.)
-So make sure your map is accurate!
+One important thing to note is that you want to make sure your map is accurate.
+In other words, don’t just print off a random map of China online.

-Tons of VIPKid teachers use whiteboards as their classroom background of choice, and this is a great option if you like to write a lot of things during class.
-This frees up your hands for lots of TPR.
+Tons of VIPKid teachers use whiteboards as their classroom background of choice.
+This is a great option if you like to write a lot of things during class because it frees up your hands for lots of TPR.

-However, the one downside to using a whiteboard is that it can be too reflective for your webcam.
-This can make you and the rest of your background colors look strange.
+However, one major downside to using a whiteboard is that it can be too reflective for your webcam, which will create a glare that can lead to distorted colors.
+Everything in the classroom (including you) may look overly bright…but not in a good way. 😉

 3. Oil Drip Pans

 These can be found on Amazon or at your local Wal-Mart.
-They are an excellent option because they can be screwed directly into the wall and create a magnetic surface for all of your rewards and decorations.
+They’re an excellent option because they can be screwed directly into the wall and create a magnetic surface for all of your rewards and decorations.

 You can spray paint them or cover them in bulletin board paper to create the VIPKid background of your dreams!

-While I planned to purchase one of these for my classroom background, neither Wal-Mart nor Lowe’s had these in stock.
-So, I went to my local hardware store and I explained what I was wanting to do with the pan.
+While I planned to purchase one of these for my classroom background, neither Wal-Mart nor Lowe’s had them in stock when I was on the hunt.
+So, I decided to visit my local hardware store to see if they had any ideas or thoughts about what I could use to create a magnetic background.

-They suggested I try rolled sheet metal instead.
+They suggested I try rolled sheet metal.
 And that’s how I discovered number 4 (and my personal favorite option) in this list of VIPKid background ideas.

 4. Sheet Metal